 The ideal candidate will have:

 − Bachelor's degree in microbiology, molecular biology, biology, chemistry, public health, industrial hygiene, or a closely related field with 3 years of work experience in bio-safety in a laboratory environment.
-Board certification in industrial hygiene or a certified bio-safety professional preferred.
+Board certification in industrial hygiene or a certified bio-safety professional is preferred.

 Driving is required for State Business.